laminas/tutorials/doc/book/event-manager.md

 This looks almost identical to the previous example; the key difference is that there is an additional argument at the *start* of the list, `'Example'`.
-This code is basically saying, "Listen to the 'do' event of the 'Example' target, and, when notified, execute this callback."
+This code is saying, "Listen to the 'do' event of the 'Example' target, and, when notified, execute this callback."

 This is where the `setIdentifiers()` argument of `EventManager` comes into play.
 The method allows passing a string, or an array of strings, defining the name or